ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 ---

+## Reflection

-### Reflection: an object can look at itself, listing and changing its properties and methods
+An object can look at itself, list and change its properties and methods

 ```javascript
 var person = {